China's Xiaomi to invest $1 billion to expand internet TV content

-BEIJING China's Xiaomi Technology Co Ltd [XTC.UL] said on Tuesday it would spend $1 billion to expand its internet TV content as the world's third largest smartphone maker ramps up its push into the living room, and a market estimated to be worth $3 billion (1.87 billion British pounds) .
+BEIJING China's Xiaomi Technology Co Ltd [XTC.UL] said on Tuesday it would spend $1 billion to expand its internet TV content as the world's third largest smartphone maker ramps up its push into the living room, and a market estimated to be worth $3 billion.

 Xiaomi's burgeoning TV unit includes its Xiaomi TV as well as a set-top box, which both use its software and content.
 The company is best known for its budget smartphones and tablets that have won it legions of fans worldwide.